badranyoussef/ReactBackend/src/main/java/ThirdSemesterExercises/Backend/Notes.md

 Function<Integer, String> toStringFunction = (Integer x) -> "Number: " + x;
 String result = toStringFunction.apply(42); // Converts integer to string with a prefix
 result will be "Number: 42"

+### Brcrypt (Slow)
+The generated hash is called password digest.
+To make it even more safe, we add a "salt", so that it is will be impossible to generate the original value.
+It is slow, so that it will take forever to hackers to generate values.

+### JWT
+Json web token

+JWTs have three parts separated by dots (.):

+Header: Contains information about the type of token and the hashing algorithm used to secure it.
+Payload: This is where the actual data is stored.
+It contains claims, which are statements about an entity (typically, the user) and additional metadata.
+Signature: This part verifies that the token hasn't been tampered with.
+It's created by taking the encoded header, the encoded payload, a secret key known only to the server, and the chosen algorithm, and then hashing them together.

+JWTs are often used in authentication systems.
+For example, when you log in to a website, the server might create a JWT containing your user ID and some other information.
+It then sends this JWT back to your browser.
+Your browser stores the JWT, and whenever you make a request to the server (like asking for your profile page), you send the JWT along with the request.
+The server can then check the JWT to make sure you're allowed to access that page.